camunda/camunda-docs-manual/content/user-guide/cycle/index.md

 Now both models are synchronized again, indicated by green labels "in sync" on both sites.

 {{< note title="BPMN 2.0 Support" class="warning" >}}
   The BPMN 2.0 modeling tool must support the complete BPMN 2.0 standard and must be able to export/serialize process diagrams in valid BPMN 2.0 XML files.
-For more detailed information about requirements and suitable tools check the section [roundtrip with other tools]({{< relref "get-started/cycle.md#roundtrip-with-other-tools" >}}) in our [Cycle Tutorial]({{< relref "get-started/cycle.md" >}}).
+For more detailed information about requirements and suitable tools check the section "roundtrip with other tools" in our [Cycle Tutorial](/get-started/cycle.md/).
 {{< /note >}}